 Children's cough and cold medicines are considered safe for kids 4 and over.
 But the FDA recommends you follow these commonsense rules:

 - Always read the package label and follow directions carefully.
 Many of these medicines contain several drugs.
-If you're giving a cold medicine to your child that has a painkiller, fever reducer or decongestant in it, make sure you don't give him more of those separately.
+If you're giving a cold medicine to your child that has a painkiller, fever reducer or decongestant in it, make sure you don't give them more of those separately.
 Too much medicine could be risky, and your child can get an overdose of medicine.

 - Never increase the dose or give it to your child more frequently than it says to on the package.
 Too much can cause serious and life-threatening side effects.